-The Group uses its accumulated historical experience to estimate the number of returns on a portfolio level This document is a translation from the original Bulgarian text, in case of divergence the Bulgarian text shall prevail Page 15 of 59 using the expected value method.
+The Group uses its accumulated historical experience to estimate the number of returns on a portfolio level using the expected value method.
 It is considered highly probable that a significant reversal in the cumulative revenue recognised will not occur given the consistent level of returns over previous years.